makingsensetraining/mslunches/Readme.md

 ### For Windows users with Visual Studio

-1. Open `WebApiCoreSeed.sln` located on the folder where the repository was downloaded
+1. Open `MSLaunches.sln` located on the folder where the repository was downloaded

-2. If the Seed.Api project is not selected as startup, just right click it and then click on `Set as StartUp Project`
+2. If the MSLaunches.Api project is not selected as startup, just right click it and then click on `Set as StartUp Project`

     ![set as startup](https://i.imgur.com/fTbU51p.gif)